-As an attorney who has represented Doctors of Chiropractic in malpractice cases for many years, I have seen firsthand why it is essential for doctors to be aware of the impact that the Internet and technology have on their practices.
+As an attorney who has represented Doctors of Chiropractic in malpractice cases for many years, I have seen firsthand why it is essential for doctors to be aware of the impact of the Internet and technology on their practices.

 Read on for a few examples that illustrate why this is the case, or view my video on this topic.

 Rate My Doctor Sites

 There are a number of websites that allow people to rate their doctors.
 If someone is disgruntled and they post a bad review of your services on one of these sites, that’s a problem.
 Millions of people who are searching for a Doctor of Chiropractic in your particular area or with your particular expertise may see it.